cilium/community/REPOSITORY-GUIDELINES.md

 ### Addition

-New repositories of any type can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Approval process](#approval-process).
-This includes both donated repositories or the creation of new repositories.
+Additional repositories can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Approval process](#approval-process).
+This includes the creation of new repositories, adding donated repositories, or creating forks from existing repositories.

 In order for a new repository to be approved, it must also meet the following criteria: